-This year Transmission celebrated Pride month more than ever with a whole host of workshops, talks and internal initiatives.
-We learnt a lot and the discussions we had are important to keep going beyond Pride month itself.
+This year Transmission celebrated Pride month more than ever with a whole host of workshops, talks, and internal initiatives.
+We learned a lot and the discussions we had are important to keep going beyond Pride month itself.
 Despite June being over, it’s still so important not just to celebrate Pride, but to educate ourselves on how to become better allies to the LGBTIQ+* community.
-Pride may be a chance to party and show the world how proud you are to be you, but being LGBTIQ+ isn’t always shiny and rainbow-coloured and doesn’t end when Pride month does.
+Pride may be a chance to party and show the world how proud you are to be you, but being LGBTIQ+ isn’t always shiny and rainbow-colored and doesn’t end when Pride month does.

 However you identify, there’s no denying that the last couple of years have been… well, rubbish for everyone’s mental health, but the LBGTIQ+ community is especially vulnerable.